unepwcmc/ProtectedPlanet/docs/dead-code.md

 **On the two deletions:** neither is loaded by anything. `rails test` collects `*_test.rb`, so a bare `_helper.rb` with no requirers was never run; a `config/environments/*.rb` file is loaded only when `RAILS_ENV` names it.

-**Verification:** `rake -T` (77 tasks) and `rake zeitwerk:check` (*All is good!*) clean. `rails test`: **767 runs, 2016 assertions, 0 failures, 0 errors, 2 skips.** The two skips are the FDW-dependent portal integration tests, now behind an explicit `PP_PORTAL_E2E=1` opt-in — see below.
+**Verification:** `rake -T` (77 tasks) and `rake zeitwerk:check` (*All is good!*) clean. `rails test`: **767 runs, 2078 assertions, 0 failures, 0 errors, 0 skips** — see the test bug below, which this wave diagnosed and fixed.
 The 4 skips wave 6 reported are gone because the deliberate `asset_generator_test` / `search_test` skips were removed since, in `42ff729f5`.

-#### A real test-environment bug this wave surfaced
+#### A real test bug this wave surfaced -- and its root cause

-`test/integration/wdpa/portal/release_workflow_integration_test.rb` and `release_orchestration_integration_test.rb` guard themselves with `skip … if to_regclass('portal_fdw.wdpa_iso3') IS NULL`. **That precondition is satisfied while the things the tests actually need are absent.** In `pp_test` the FDW is live and populated (42,379 rows in `portal_fdw.wdpa_iso3`), so both tests proceed — and then fail inside the importer.

-What they really depend on is a chain the guard says nothing about: the release's own `create_views` phase must build the `staging_portal_*` materialized views from the FDW, the importer must populate `staging_protected_areas` from those, and only then can the geometry step run. `pp_test` has the **live** `portal_*` matviews but the run never got working `staging_portal_*` ones, so the attributes import raised hard errors and the geometry step reported `Target staging table staging_protected_areas does not exist or has no records` — a cascade, not the root cause.

-This is also why wave 6 saw 4 skips and 0 failures while wave 7 sees 0 skips and 2 failures: **the FDW appeared in the shared database between the two runs, so the guard flipped from skip to run.** Nothing in waves 6 or 7 touched `app/`, `lib/` or these tests, and no file deletion can make a database relation absent.

-**Fixed in wave 7 by replacing the sniff with an opt-in.** Both tests now `skip … unless ENV['PP_PORTAL_E2E'] == '1'`, and the workflow test's guard was lifted to the top of `setup` so its staging-table DDL no longer runs on every ordinary suite pass.
-The suite is green again and stays green regardless of what the shared database does; the end-to-end release is run deliberately with `PP_PORTAL_E2E=1 bin/rails test test/integration/wdpa/portal/`.

-This is the minimal fix, not the full one.
-These two tests still drive the real release through rake tasks against live FDW data, so what they can catch is limited to whenever someone opts in.
-The orchestration logic worth testing hermetically — phase sequencing, `PP_RELEASE_START_AT`/`STOP_AFTER`/`ONLY_PHASES`, dry-run and resume, `Release` state transitions — needs no portal data at all, because `StagingTableManager.create_staging_tables` builds staging tables with `LIKE <live_table>` from the test schema alone.
-That remains unbuilt.
+The two portal integration tests (`release_workflow_integration_test.rb`, `release_orchestration_integration_test.rb`) failed in the full suite while **passing in isolation**.
+Two earlier diagnoses in this document were wrong and are corrected here: it is **not** the `fdw_check` skip guard, and it is **not** missing `staging_*` tables.
+The guard is fine, and the tests are fine.

+**The cause is `tmp/portal_checkpoints.json`.** `Wdpa::Portal::Checkpoint` memoises its store in a class ivar and, when there is no `Release` to hang it off, persists to that shared file -- which is untracked, outside the test transaction, and survives across runs.
+The copy found on this branch was dated **2026-08-27**, five days stale, and said `attributes.staging_portal_standard_polygons.offset = 1061` with geometry `"done": true` for every view.
+The importer therefore resumed past the end of freshly-created staging matviews, imported **zero** rows, and the geometry step reported `Target staging table staging_protected_areas does not exist or has no records` -- a cascade, not the root.

+The code already warns about exactly this: *"a run that ends without reset_all! (a dry run, a crash) leaves offsets behind that make the NEXT release import 0 records."* The orchestration test performs a dry run, so it is a first-class producer of that state.

+**Fix:** `Wdpa::Portal::Checkpoint.reset_all!` in `setup` **and** `teardown` of both tests, so neither inherits nor leaks checkpoint state. `reset_all!` clears the memoised ivar and the backing store together.
+The `fdw_check` guards were left exactly as they were.

+With the stale file removed and the resets in place: **767 runs, 2078 assertions, 0 failures, 0 errors, 0 skips**, with both portal tests running rather than skipping.

+**This is a production risk too, not only a test one.** Nothing outside these tests resets the file store, and `checkpoints?` defaults to on.
+Any dry run or crashed release leaves offsets that make the next real release silently import nothing.

 #### What is deliberately left open